 At the next backup, the driver provides the list to the agent and the agent starts to back up only the data corresponding to this list.
 The agent transfers only the changes and the data that cannot be deduplicated (transaction log files and database page headers).
 Since the unchanged data is already stored in the deduplicating vault, the agent only adds links to this data.
 After that, deduplication at target is performed in the same way as for disk-level and file-level backups.

-To learn more about how deduplication works, see the "How deduplication works" section of the product help system, or guides for Acronis Backup & Recovery 11.5 Advanced Editions.
+To learn more about how deduplication works, see the "How deduplication works" section in either the product Help or the User Guide for Acronis Backup Advanced.

 What happens in case of an unexpected system shutdown?